FlorianTaube/screamlab/docs/_build/html/_sources/developers.rst.txt

     pip install black

-or install the CorziliusNMR package with the appropriate dependencies:
+or install the screamlab package with the appropriate dependencies:

 .. code-block:: bash

-    pip install CorziliusNMR[dev]
+    pip install screamlab[dev]

-In case you are installing the CorziliusNMR package in editable fashion (as usual for development purposes), use the following command from *within* the package directory (*i.e.*, the one containing the ``setup.py`` file):
+In case you are installing the screamlab package in editable fashion (as usual for development purposes), use the following command from *within* the package directory (*i.e.*, the one containing the ``setup.py`` file):

 .. code-block::